harmbrugge/todo-spring-graphql/README.md

 The application will be attached to port 6868 by default, this can be configured using the .env file

 ## GraphQL
-A todo item is defined using the following GraphQL scheme:
+A todo item is defined using the following GraphQL schema:
 ```graphql
 type Todo {
     id: ID